Phoenix Assurance: History

 Sun Alliance & London acquired Phoenix Assurance in 1984.
-In 2004, Resolution Life acquired the life operations of RSA.
+In 2004, Resolution Life acquired the life insurance operations of RSA.
 The following year, Resolution acquired the UK operations of Swiss Life, and merged RSA Life and Swiss Life into a new group called Phoenix Life.
 In 2008, Pearl Group acquired Resolution Life, and in 2010 Pearl Group renamed itself Phoenix Group.